Homeowners vs. Hazard Insurance: Coverage & Cost Differences (2026)

 Understanding Homeowners vs. Hazard Insurance

 Homeowners insurance does more than just cover repairs to your house.
-It can also help pay for liability costs, replace personal belongings, and cover temporary living expenses after a loss.
+It can also help pay for liability costs, replace personal belongings, and cover temporary living expenses.

 Hazard insurance mainly covers damage to your home’s structure from specific risks, so it offers less protection for other financial problems.